Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed possible issue with `ReferencedContentProcessor` that may cause referenced content will not be translated.

 = 1.3.1 =
 * Improved metadata filtering.
 Developers can use API to setup build-in filters for their custom metadata fields (useful in case of ACF usage) and even create own customized processors and embed them into their plugin or theme.
 * Improved stability (minor possible issues fixed)